 Coffee Makers, Kettles, and Hot Plates

-As well as taking up a lot of room in your luggage, appliances such as coffee makers, kettles and hot plates can be dangerous at sea if they get too hot or malfunction.
-Rest assured you’ll still be able to get a hot cup of Joe throughout your voyage at an onboard venue.
+As well as taking up a lot of room in your luggage, appliances such as coffee makers, kettles (including travel kettles), and hot plates can be dangerous at sea if they get too hot or malfunction, so are not allowed on a cruise.
+This is another safety measure to prevent fires on board.

 Candles & Incense